A Practical Guide to Evidence in Maine

 Dear Subscriber:

-Thank you for choosing to keep your copy of A Practical Guide to Evidence in Maine current with this 2022 supplement.
-The following are highlights of just some of the updates you’ll find in this supplement:
+Thank you for choosing to keep your copy of A Practical Guide to Land Use Law in Rhode Island up to date with this 2022 supplement to the 2017 first edition.
+The following are highlights of just some of the updates you will find in this supplement:

-We at MCLE New England hope that you find this updated publication useful in your practice and in keeping your resource library current.
+We at MCLE │ New England hope that you find this updated land use publication useful in your practice and in keeping your resource library current.

 Very truly yours,